andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 ```
 for (var i = 0; i < data.items.length; i++) {
     var playEvent = data.items[i].play_event;
-    // If the current time is within `labelTimeRange` of a seekable event
-    // show the label and update the UI before and after the play event.
     if (Math.abs(currentTime - playEvent) < labelTimeRange) {
         var
             seekBarLabelPosition = (playEvent * 100) / player.getDuration(),